Kalmar FF

-Kalmar Fotbollförening, more commonly known as Kalmar FF, is a Swedish professional football club based in Kalmar.
+Kalmar Fotbollförening, more commonly known as Kalmar FF, is a Swedish professional football club based in Kalmar, Sweden.
 The club is affiliated to Smålands Fotbollförbund and play their home games at Guldfågeln Arena.
 Formed on 15 June 1910, the club have won one national championship title (2008) and three national cup titles (1981, 1987, and 2007).

 In total, KFF has made 35 seasons in Allsvenskan since the debut in the 1949.
 The club can be found at the 13th position in the all-time Allsvenskan standings, is one of 14 Swedish football clubs that have become both national champions and national cup champions, and one of 14 clubs that have always played in one of the three highest Swedish national football leagues.

 Kalmar FF's main local rivals are Östers IF and during the 1980s and 90s Kalmar AIK.

 History

-In the beginning
+Early years

 On 15 June 1910, the club IF Göta was created, however they were not allowed to enter the Riksidrottsförbundet due to a conflict regarding the name.
 The name was already taken by Stockholm's-Göta and Karlstads-Göta.
 Later in 1912 the club changed its name to IF Gothia and was then accepted by Riksidrottsförbundet.

 In 1918 Fredriksskans was opened and at the same time there was a major conference in Kalmar about the high number of clubs in the town, this led to the merging of IF Gothia and Kamraterna to Kalmar Idrotts Sällskap and Kalmar IK merged with Falken to form Kalmar AIK.
 In 1927 Kalmar Idrotts Sällskap changed its name to Kalmar FF.

 In 1927–1928 they qualified for the local league in the Swedish league system, IFK Oskarshamn won the league and was moved up to the Southswedish league, covering both Småland and Skåne, however IFK Oskarshamn renounced its position and it was given to Kalmar FF, this gave rise to complaint from the clubs in Skåne since there were no good train connections to Kalmar at that time, however SJ solved it.
 In their first game they defeated Malmö FF with 6–0.